 {{ "价格:"|add:50.50 }} {# 结果:价格:50.5 #}

-From these examples, it can be seen that,addFilter is suitable for those who do not have high requirements for format, the main purpose is to simply connect several parts together.Its advantage lies in simplicity and intuitiveness, enabling rapid implementation of basic string concatenation.
+From these examples, it can be seen thataddThe filter is suitable for those who have no high requirements for the format, the main purpose is to simply connect several parts together.Its advantage lies in simplicity and intuitiveness, enabling quick implementation of basic string combinations.

-WithaddDifferent from the simple concatenation of filters,stringformatThe filter provides a more powerful and refined string formatting capability.
-It draws inspiration from the usage offmt.Sprintf()functions, allowing you to use formatting placeholders (such as%s/%d/%.2fThe content type, precision, width, etc. can be precisely controlled by (etc.).
+withaddThe simple concatenation of filters is different,stringformatThe filter provides a more powerful and finer string formatting capability.
+It borrows from the usage offmt.Sprintf()functions, allowing you to use formatting placeholders such as%s/%d/%.2fTo precisely control the type, accuracy, and width of the output content.

 {{ "产品价格为:%.2f 元"|stringformat:productPrice }} {# 结果:产品价格为:199.99 元 #}